Bobby Witt Jr. Player Props: Royals vs. Rockies

-On Friday, Bobby Witt Jr. (on the back of going 0-for-4 with an RBI) and the Kansas City Royals face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (batting .220 in his past 10 games, with a double, three home runs and eight RBI), take on starter Austin Gomber and the Colorado Rockies at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Cardinals.
+In his most recent game he had a one-hit performance (1-for-4) against the Rockies.

 Bobby Witt Jr. Game Info & Props vs. the Rockies